OffchainLabs/nitro/changelog/asanghi-nit-4311.md

 ### Added
 - Config option genesis-json-file-directory which specifies the directory where genesis json files are located.
-This will be used to load genesis json files when genesis-json-file is not specified directly.